ayoakioye/Solving_Problems_with_excel/README.md

 ![](Max_Furniture_SubCategory.png)

-Insights; The Chairs subcategory boasted the highest sales, totaling an impressive $126,944.64.
+The Chairs subcategory boasted the highest sales, totaling an impressive $126,944.64.

 Office Supplies Category

 ![](Max_Officesupplies_Subcategory.png)

-Insights: The Binder subcategory boasted the highest sales, totaling an impressive $326,134.32.
+The Binder subcategory boasted the highest sales, totaling an impressive $326,134.32.

 Technology Category

 ![](Max_Technology_Subcategory.png)

-Insights: The Phone subcategory boasted the highest sales, totaling an impressive $330,007.05.
+The Phone subcategory boasted the highest sales, totaling an impressive $330,007.05.

 ## Question 3: Which were the top 3 states from each region that the made the hihest average profit?